Tinoco107/Recipe-Project/README.md

 ### Missingness Dependency

+<iframe
+  src="assets/prop_missingness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We ran a permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

+<iframe
+  src="assets/permutation1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 the observed statisitc of .010 is indicated by the red vertical dotted line. since the pvalue we found (0.0) is < than .05 we reject the null hyptohesis. meaning that the missingness for average rating is being effected by the column prop_protein

+<iframe
+  src="assets/mins_missingness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We ran another permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

+<iframe
+  src="assets/permutation2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 the observed statisitc of 117.34 is indicated by the red vertical dotted line. since the pvalue we found (.031) is < than .05 we reject the null hyptohesis. meaning that the missingness for average rating is being effected by the column minutes